-Professor ADH Tony Crook
+Professor Tony Crook

 CBE, BA, MPhil, PhD, Hon DLitt, FAcSS, FRTP,I FRSA.